hmartin11/DSCI-310-Group-4/README.md

 6. Once you have successfully cloned the project, open the project folder "DSCI-310-Group-4" and run the Jupyter Notebook. *Voila!*

 ## Testing
 After recreating the project environment used during development by following the steps on "How to Run the Project", test the code by running the command line ```pytest``` in the terminal from the root project directory.

+## Running Scripts
+After recreating the project environment used during development by following the steps on "How to Run the Project", test the code by running the command line ```pytest``` in the terminal from the root project directory.

 ## License